nschmitz-00/action_bridge/README.md

 A package to bridge actions between ROS1 and ROS2.

-Please clone `jazzy-devel` branch in case you are working with ROS Jazzy.

 **NOTE:**
 - Currently supports forwarding goals from ROS1 (one) action client to ROS2 (jazzy) action server
-- As an example, implemented interfaces for the action bridge for AudioAction
+- As an example, implemented interfaces for the action bridge for AudioAction and FibonacciAction

 **Prerequisites:**